๐Ÿ“…Curriculum Development

 Learning Experience Design

-• Differentiated instruction addresses varied learning styles, preferences, and readiness levels within a single curriculum framework
+• Differentiated instruction addresses varied learning styles, readiness levels, and interests within a single curriculum framework.
+This means planning multiple pathways to the same objective, not a one-size-fits-all approach.

-• Active learning strategies—techniques like discussion, problem-solving, and collaboration increase engagement and improve retention compared to passive approaches
+• Active learning strategies like discussion, problem-solving, and collaboration increase engagement and improve retention compared to passive approaches such as lecture alone.

-• Assessment alignment ensures evaluation methods directly measure stated objectives and provide actionable feedback for both learners and instructors
+• Assessment alignment ensures evaluation methods directly measure stated objectives.
+If your goal is for students to analyze primary sources, a multiple-choice recall test won't capture that.
+Assessments should also provide actionable feedback for both learners and instructors.

 Action Phase: Putting Plans into Practice